Facebook–Cambridge Analytica data scandal: Governmental actions

 The governments of India and Brazil demanded that Cambridge Analytica report how anyone used data from the breach in political campaigning, and various regional governments in the United States have lawsuits in their court systems from citizens affected by the data breach.

 In early July 2018, the United Kingdom's Information Commissioner's Office announced it intended to fine Facebook £500,000 ($663,000) over the data breach, this being the maximum fine allowed at the time of the breach, saying Facebook "contravened the law by failing to safeguard people's information".

 In March 2019, a court filing by the U.S. Attorney General for the District of Columbia alleged that Facebook knew of Cambridge Analytica's "improper data-gathering practices" months before they were first publicly reported in December 2015.

-In July 2019, the Federal Trade Commission voted to approve fining Facebook around $5 billion to finally settle the investigation into the data breach, with a 3–2 vote.
+In July 2019, the Federal Trade Commission (FTC) voted 3–2 to approve fining Facebook $5 billion to finally settle the investigation into the data breach.
 The record-breaking settlement was one of the largest penalties ever assessed by the U.S. government for any violation.
+In the ruling, the FTC cited Facebook's continued violations of FTC privacy orders from 2012, which included sharing users' data with apps used by their friends, facial recognition being enabled by default, and Facebook's use of user phone numbers for advertising purposes.
+As a result, Facebook was made subject to a new 20-year settlement order.

+In July 2019, the FTC sued Cambridge Analytica's CEO Alexander Nix and GSRApp developer Aleksandr Kogan.
+Both defendants agreed to administrative orders that restrict their future business dealings and to destroy both any collected personal data and any work product made from the data.
+The GSRApp collected information initially on up to 270,000 GSRApp users, then harvested data on up to 65 million Facebook friends.
+Cambridge Analytica declared bankruptcy.